 As I started tracking this data point, I found that perhaps 50% of the food grown in the US is trashed before it gets to the family kitchen.
 Then the waste continues as food goes stale, or is left over and not consumed, or is simply scraped off the plate into the trash.

-Not only are we talking wasted money, but the environmental issues are significant.
-We expend fresh water and chemicals to grow the food; petroleum to transport it; then land fill to dispose of it.
 There’s more energy in wasted food than in the Gulf of Mexico, claims one writer ( I didn’t do the math…).

 How did we get here?
 Could it be….